williamgilpin/dysts/dysts/metadata/datasheet.md

 A dataset nutrition label reports metadata and relevant summary statistics for all datasets.
 The notebook ['nutrition_label.ipynb'](nutrition_label.ipynb) includes examples for retrieving metadata from each dynamical system, as well as computing relevant summary statistics.

-Here we address the questions included in the
+Here we address the questions included in the appendix of [Gebru et al.](https://arxiv.org/abs/1803.09010)

 ### Motivation

-**Purpose,** This dataset was created for the purpose of providing a generative benchmark for time series mining applications, in which arbitrary synthetic data can be generated using a deterministic process.
+**Purpose** This dataset was created for the purpose of providing a generative benchmark for time series mining applications, in which arbitrary synthetic data can be generated using a deterministic process.

 **Creator and Funding.** This repository was created by William Gilpin, with support from the NSF-Simons Center for Quantitative Biology at Harvard University, as well as the University of Texas at Austin.
 No special funding was solicited for this particular project.